Military Service Act, 1917: Regulations

-A system of local and appeal tribunals was in place for determining exemptions claimed under the Act.
+A system of local and appeal tribunals was in place for determining exemptions claimed under the act.

-The men of Class 1 were called up to report for military service on November 10, 1917, with the deadline delayed until December 12, 1917 for those living in the Yukon Territory (who did not need to report for duty until January 7, 1918).
+The men of Class 1 were called up to report for military service on November 10, 1917, with the deadline delayed until December 12, 1917, for those living in the Yukon Territory (who did not need to report for duty until January 7, 1918).

 Men within any class who, after August 4, 1914, had moved to the United States or elsewhere were also required to submit to the provisions of the act.

-Further regulations issued on April 30, 1918, required all persons claiming an exemption to carry documention supporting such a claim, with lack of documentation resulting in detention without recourse to habeas corpus, and public notices of these regulations were published across Canada.
+Further regulations issued on April 30, 1918, required all persons claiming an exemption to carry documentation supporting such a claim, with lack of documentation resulting in detention without recourse to habeas corpus, and public notices of these regulations were published across Canada.
 This left farming operations across Canada short of much-needed labour.

 Conscripts raised

 Postwar sanctions

-After the war, Ontario passed legislation providing that, for a ten-year period from April 24, 1919, anyone who failed to perform any duty required under the Act, or was convicted of any treasonable or seditious offences during the war, was disqualified from holding any provincial, municipal or educational office, or from being able to vote at any related election for such offices.
+After the war, Ontario passed legislation providing that, for a ten-year period from April 24, 1919, anyone who failed to perform any duty required under the Military Service Act, or was convicted of any treasonable or seditious offences during the war, was disqualified from holding any provincial, municipal or educational office, or from being able to vote at any related election for such offices.

 Impact

-The Act was unevenly administered, and there were numerous evasions and many exemptions.
+The act was unevenly administered, and there were numerous evasions and many exemptions.
 The Act's military value has been questioned, but its political consequences were clear.
 It led to Borden's Union government and drove most of his French Canadian supporters into opposition, as they were seriously alienated by this attempt to enforce their participation in an imperial war.
 Conflicts between the government's calls for greater agricultural production and conscription would lead to the rise of the farmers' movements of the 1920s, and would have more lasting effects in rural and Western alienation.
 Lessons learned from the First World War experience were used in framing the National Resources Mobilization Act that was passed in the Second World War.

-The Act fell into disuse, and was repealed as obsolete upon the proclamation of the Revised Statutes of Canada, 1952.
+The act fell into disuse, and was repealed as obsolete upon the proclamation of the Revised Statutes of Canada, 1952.